 - Read this Operator's Guide and all on-product safety labels carefully and follow the operating procedures described.
 Watch and pay attention to the SAFETY VIDEO before operating the vehicle. - Always follow this age recommendation: A person under 16 years old should never operate this vehicle. - Never take place on this vehicle without wearing an approved helmet of the proper size and other required riding gears.
-Refer to RIDING GEAR in the RIDING THE VEHICLE subsection for detailed information. - Never carry a passenger on this vehicle unless you are operating a 2-UP model.
-Passenger(s) affect balance and steering and increase risk of losing control. - On 1-UP models, do not make any modifications to accommodate a passenger or use racks to carry a passenger. - This vehicle is not designed to ride on paved surfaces; if you must shortly use the vehicle on such surfaces, avoid abrupt inputs to steering, accelerator and brakes.
+Refer to RIDING GEAR in RIDING THE VEHICLE for detailed information. - Passenger affect balance and steering and increase risk of losing control. - This vehicle is not designed to ride on paved surfaces; if you must shortly use the vehicle on such surfaces, avoid abrupt inputs to steering, accelerator and brakes.
 Reduce your speed. - This vehicle is not designed for riding on roads or highways (in most places it is an illegal practice).
 Riding your vehicle on roads or highways could cause a collision with another vehicle. - Never use this vehicle if you are tired, ill or with drugs or alcohol.
 Your reaction time and judgement is greatly affected under these conditions. - Never attempt wheelies, jumps, or other stunts. - Never operate at excessive speeds.
-Always go at a speed that is proper for the terrain, visibility, and operating conditions, and your experience. - Always go slowly and be extra careful when operating on unfamiliar terrain.
+Always go at a speed that is proper for the terrain, visibility, operating conditions, and your experience. - Always go slowly and be extra careful when operating on unfamiliar terrain.
 Always be alert to changing terrain conditions when operating this vehicle. - Never operate on excessively rough, slippery or loose terrain until you have learned and practiced the skills necessary to control this vehicle on such terrain.
-Always be especially cautious on these kinds of terrain. - Always follow proper procedures for turning as described in RIDING TECH-NIQUES in this Operator's Guide. - Never operate this vehicle on hills too steep for the vehicle or for your abilities. - Always follow proper procedures for climbing hills as described in RIDING TECHNIQUES in this Operator's Guide.
+Always be especially cautious on these kinds of terrain. - Always follow proper procedures for turning as described in RIDING TECH-NIQUES - Never operate this vehicle on hills too steep for the vehicle or for your abilities. - Always follow proper procedures for climbing hills as described in RIDING TECHNIQUES.
 Check the terrain carefully before you start up any hill.
-Never climb hills with excessively slippery or loose surfaces. - Always follow proper procedures for going down hills and for braking on hills as described in RIDING TECHNIQUES in this Operator's Guide.
-Check the terrain carefully before you start down any hill. - Always follow proper procedures for crossing the side of a hill as described in RIDING TECHNIQUES in this Operator's Guide.
-Avoid hills with excessively slippery or loose surfaces.
+Never climb hills with excessively slippery or loose surfaces. - Always follow proper procedures for going down hills and for braking on hills as described in RIDING TECHNIQUES.
+Check the terrain carefully before you start down any hill. - Always follow proper procedures for crossing the side of a hill as described in RIDING TECHNIQUES.
+Avoid hills with excessively slippery or loose surfaces. - Always use proper procedures if you stall or roll backwards when climbing a hill.
+To avoid stalling, use low gear and maintain a steady speed when climbing a hill.
+If you stall or roll backwards, follow the driving technique procedures as described in RIDING TECHNIQUES.